fluxninja/aperture/docs/content/concepts/flow-control/resources/classifier.md

 Extractors are declarative recipes how to extract flow label value from metadata.
 Provided extractors include:

-- Extracting values from headers,
+- Extracting values from headers
-- parsing a field from JSON encoded request payload,
+- Parsing a field from JSON encoded request payload
-- parsing JWT tokens,
+- Parsing JWT tokens
-- and others.

 Aperture aims to expand the set of extractors to cover the most-common use cases.